fieldtrip/website/faq/source/sourcerecon_atlas.md

     - /faq/sourcerecon_atlas/
 ---

-# How can I map source locations onto an anatomical label in an atlas?

 After doing your source reconstruction, you may want to interpolate an atlas onto your sourcemodel, for example to be able to find peaks of activity within an anatomical ROI.

 The best way to go about is to do your beamformer source reconstruction on a subject-specific grid, which is inverse-warped from a regular grid defined on the MNI-template.
 You can read more about it in the example script [create a grid in individual head space from a template grid in MNI space](/example/source/sourcemodel_aligned2mni).